 All female employees have the right on parental leave, and male employees have the same right in accordance with the decision of the Croatian Institute for Health Insurance (HZZO).
-During the reporting period 4 women and 1 man used their right to parental leave.
-All the employees (100%) were back to their work after termination of the leave and continued working for the next 12 months.
+During the reporting period, 5 women exercised their right to maternity leave.
+For two of them the maternity leave has expired and they are back to work for a further 12 months.